 This involves allocating any apportionable deductions that you are able to claim between each class of foreign income.
-Apportionable deductions are those deductions of a concessional nature which do not relate directly to incomeproducing activities-for example, gifts to eligible charitable organisations.
+Apportionable deductions are those deductions of a concessional nature which do not relate directly to income-producing activities - for example, gifts to deductible gift recipients (DGR).

-If you don't have any apportionable deductions, your ANFI will equal your net foreign income.
+If you don't have any apportionable deductions, your ANFI for each class will equal your net foreign income of that class.

-There are three methods for working out ANFI.
-Where net foreign income is less than the sum of taxable income and apportionable deductions, as is most often the case, ANFI for each class of income equals:
+If you do have apportionable deductions, there are three methods for working out ANFI.
+If your net foreign income (of all classes) is less than or equal to the sum of taxable income and apportionable deductions, as is most often the case, ANFI for each class of income equals:

-Net t axa able income foreign income × taxable income + apportionable deductions
+Net taxable income foreign income × taxable income + apportionable deductions